 Information for physicians who completed their basic medical training in the EU, EEA or Switzerland who wish to work or train in Germany

-Directive 2005/36/EC sets out two systems for the recognition of qualifications; the principle of automatic recognition and the general system for the recognition of evidence of training.
-In Germany, specialist diplomas which cannot be automatically recognised are assessed on a case-by-case basis by the relevant State Chamber of Physicians.
-In such instances, the content and duration of the speciality training will be examined with regard to Directive 2005/36/EC in order to determine whether it corresponds with the speciality training regulations of the relevant State Chamber.
+Directive 2005/36/EC sets out two systems for the recognition of qualifications: the principle of automatic recognition and the general system of recognition.
+In Germany, specialist diplomas which cannot be automatically recognised are assessed on a case-by-case basis according to the general recognition system by the relevant State Chamber of Physicians.
+In such instances, the content and duration of the speciality training will be compared on the basis of the specialty training regulations of the relevant State Chamber and with regard to Directive 2005/36/EC.

-Citizens of states within the European Economic Area (EEA) (members of the EU, Norway, Iceland, and Liechtenstein) and Switzerland, who completed their medical training in one of these states, are permitted to practise medicine in Germany once they have obtained a full licence to practise from the relevant state health authority [PDF] in the federal state in which they live or seek to work.
-Physicians holding a full licence to practise have full, unrestricted professional rights in Germany and are entitled to be work at hospitals, medical institutions or in independent practice.
+Citizens of a Member State of the European Union (EU), other states within the European Economic Area (EEA) and Switzerland, who have completed their medical training in one of these states, are permitted to practise medicine in Germany once they have obtained a full licence to practise from the relevant state health authority [PDF] in the federal state in which they live or seek to work.
+According to § 3 of the Federal Medical Regulation (Bundesärzteordnung), physicians holding a full licence to practise have full, unrestricted professional rights in Germany and are entitled to work at hospitals, medical institutions or in independent practice.

-According to section 39 (“application for a licence to practise”) of the Licensing Regulations for Physicians (Approbationsordnung [PDF]), applications to must be accompanied by the following documents:
+According to section § 39 (“application for a licence to practise”) of the Licensing Regulations for Physicians (Approbationsordnung [PDF]), applications must be accompanied by the following documents:

 1.)
 An abbreviated curriculum vitae